jmtemple/how-computers-work/README.md

 <blockquote>Q17: What would happen if you had forgotten the <code>HALT</code> instruction?
 How would the control unit react?</blockquote>

-52. Test your prediction by changing `HALT` in memory address `2` to something other than the default value.
+Test your prediction by changing `HALT` in memory address `2` to something other than the default value.
   * You may need to change the `View as` drop-down to something other than `Instr`.

-53. Reset the PC to value zero and execute the program to test your prediction.
+Reset the PC to value zero and execute the program to test your prediction.

 # Lab Notebook Questions

-Q1: Describe your experience attempting each of tasks, relying on the documentation provided in the user manual.
+Q1: Describe your experience attempting each of tasks.
 What went well?
 What was challenging?
-What lingering questions do you have about how circuits work?
-Include an image of your circuit.
+What lingering questions do you have about how circuits and logic gates work?
+Include an image of your final logic gate system involving 2 levels of gates with the output state being 'ON' and explain what is happening at each level to make turn the output state 'ON'.

 Q2: Based on the settings of the bus addresses, what values do you expect to show along the A and B bus?